+Cod Cakes are the kosher version of crab cakes.
 Cod is a medium firm white fish with a delicate flavor.
 It flakes easily and lends itself to absorbing many different flavors.
-These cod cakes are the kosher answer to crab cakes.
-They are light, satisfying and so “non-fishy” that even your guests who shy away from fish will love them.
+These Cod Cakes are light, satisfying and so “non-fishy” that even your guests who shy away from fish will love them.
 Make them medium/large for lunch or dinner; or make them really small for hors d’oeuvres.
-Serve them with caper mayonnaise, tartar sauce or cocktail sauce.
+They are delicious with caper mayonnaise, tartar sauce or cocktail sauce.

-The ingredients in this recipe are also easy to convert for Passover.
+The ingredients in this recipe are easy to convert for Passover.
 Replace the breadcrumbs or cornmeal with matzah meal and the oil with any Passover oil and fry as directed.
 To date, I haven’t found any capers or cocktail sauce that is kosher for Passover, but you can mix Passover ketchup with prepared white horseradish and make your own.
-If you use red horseradish, your sauce will be too sweet.
+Passover ketchup is generally sweeter than regular ketchup so you should add more white horseradish to get the spice kick you want.

 Prep time: 45 minutes to prepare and 15 minutes to fry.